<Handle />

 custom node, you need to update the node internals with the

-useUpdateNodeInternals
+useUpdateNodeInternals hook.

 You can find an example of how to implement a custom node with multiple handles in the custom node guide or in the custom node example.